 Jewell smiled and nodded.
 A soothing rush spread through Benjamin's chest and he smiled back.
 She turned to the driver and apologized for making him come out for nothing.
 The middle-aged man smiled earnestly at them and said it was no problem at all.
-Benjamin took a twenty-dollar bill from his wallet and gave it to the man for his trouble.
+Benjamin gave a twenty dollar bill to the man for his trouble.
 Then he stood and offered his hand to Jewell to help her from the car.

-When the cab was gone, and they stood alone at the foot of the front steps, Benjamin turned to her and pulled Jewell in a hard embrace.
+When they stood alone at the foot of the front steps, Benjamin turned to her and pulled Jewell in a hard embrace.
 He pressed his face into her fragrant hair and felt the softness of her skin against his cheek.
-Her arms wrapped around his neck, and he cursed the fall jacket she wore and cursed his reluctance for the last two days to hold her like this.
+Her arms wrapped around his neck, and he cursed the jacket she wore and cursed his reluctance for the last two days to hold her like this.
 Benjamin tightened his hold and felt a surge of energy in his blood as Jewell fed him with her touch.